Travel to the Netherlands during Covid-19: What you need to know before you go - KESQ

 What’s the Covid situation?

 Covid cases spiked in mid-July in the Netherlands, albeit from a low base, driven in part by the emergence of the highly contagious Delta variant.
 Cases have been trending downwards.
-As of September 3 there have been just under two million cases in the country, with 18,495 in the past week.
-There have been 18,385 deaths from Covid.
+As of September 10 there have been just over two million cases in the country, with 18,048 in the past week.
+There have been 18,439 deaths from Covid.
 So far, just over 62% of the population is fully vaccinated.

 What can visitors expect?